The Special Allied Airborne Reconnaissance Force (SAARF)

 There are relatively few "stories" to be heard regarding SAARF's insignia.
 One collector, I am told, claims there was a third SAARF insigne, although he would not, at least to my source, specify what it was.
 I do not believe his claim.
 The official record is quite clear in stating there were but two insignia unique to SAARF, and my contacts with SAARF veterans, which have been extensive, support this.
 Perhaps related to the above claim was a yellow-on-green RECONNAISSANCE tab offered for sale in this country, circa 1990, by an influential dealer who identified it as an insigne of SAARF.
 When I asked his basis for attributing the tab to SAARF, he responded that it had been so identified by an "impeccable" source, whom he chose not to name.
 I fear his source was not as impeccable as he thought, because the evidence is clear: SAARF personnel did not wear such a tab.
 (This same title surfaced on eBay, most recently in September 2009, where it was still attribted to SAARF.)
 On the other hand, the Royal Reconnaissance Corps, a British Army unit unrelated to SAARF, wore a yellow-on-green title bearing just the word RECONNAISSANCE, as did the 78th Recon Troop (Mechanized) of the U.S. 78th Infantry Division.

-SAARF insignia are among the rarest Allied airborne insignia of the Second World War that were approved and issued.
-Keep in mind that at most only about 100 Americans received the insignia, and some never bothered to put them on their uniforms; factor in the normal attrition to one's personal mementos over the 50-plus years since the war, and you have few of these insignia around, on either side of the Atlantic.
+SAARF insignia are among the more scarce Allied airborne insignia of the Second World War that were approved and issued.
+Keep in mind that at most only about 100 Americans received the insignia, and because of the unit's brief existence, and the fact it was a temporary duty assignment, some personnel appear never to have bothered bothered putting the insignia on their uniforms.
+When one factors in the normal attrition to veterans' personal mementos over the 50-plus years since the war, it is not surprising that few of these insignia are around today, on either side of the Atlantic.

 A comment is in order regarding the document that Operation VIOLET personnel carried identifying them as members of SAARF and describing the nature of their mission.
 Virtually all sources state that the document was signed by General Eisenhower.
 However, the only extant example of this document, at least of which I am aware, is the one in the author's collection, which was carried by Lieutenant William Meerman during Operation VIOLET (see image above).
 The document, written in English on one side and in German on the other, carries the statement, "By direction of the Supreme Commander:," but it is signed by Brigadier Generals T. J. Davis and J. S. Nichols, but not by General Eisenhower.
 Was there a second SAARF document, issued, perhaps, later, which was signed by Eisenhower?
 My suspicion is that there was but a single document and that the story that General Eisenhower signed the document is a misunderstanding that has been innocently propagated.